gskielian/Electronics-101-Circuit-Projects/06_Night_Light.md

+You don't need the light during the day -- Wouldn't it be great if it could switch itself off?

+Transistors -- you've heard of them before.

+Give your circuit the power to turn itself on and off when it's needed.

 This is a simple sensor which only turns your flashlight on when the light is dim enough -- the same tech used for street lights.